-ART 453 Digital Animation III (3) Sp.
+ART 453 Digital Animation (3) Sp.
 Students will learn to create believable and natural 3D computer animations with a combination of several different techniques.
-Movements of objects, actors and cameras along with animated affects of attributes will be demonstrated and discussed.
+Movements of objects, actors and cameras along with animated effects of attributes will be demonstrated and discussed.
+May be repeated for credit.
 Prerequisites: ART110, ART120, ART130, ART160, ART170, ART205, ART210, ART229, ART321, and credit or concurrent enrollment in ART325.

 ART 459 Character Animation (3) F. This course emphasizes the practical and theoretical principles of character animation.
 Students will explore how to put personality into characters and develop skills to create characters that act.
 The exercises will provide a foundation for comprehending the underlying techniques for capturing expression of emotions in animation.
+May be repeated for credit.
 Prerequisites: ART110, ART120, ART130, ART160, ART170, ART205, ART210, ART229, ART321, ART325, and ART453.